Upside-down American flag reappears as a right-wing protest symbol after Trump's guilty verdict

 CHICAGO -- After Donald Trump's historic guilty verdict, a steady flow of images showing upside-down American flags has appeared on social media as his supporters and right-wing commentators protest his felony conviction.

 At least one such flag was spotted Friday outside Trump Tower in New York City as the Republican former president spoke about the trial.
-Some elected officials, including Georgia Rep. Marjorie Taylor Greene, a longtime ally of Trump, have been sharing images of inverted flags online.
+Republican National Committee co-chair Lara Trump, the former president's daughter-in-law, and Donald Trump Jr., his eldest son, have been sharing images of inverted flags online, as did Georgia Rep. Marjorie Taylor Greene, a longtime ally.

 The upside-down American flag gained wide attention recently after revelations that it was flown outside the Alexandria, Virginia, home of Supreme Court Justice Samuel Alito after the Jan.
 6, 2021, attack on the Capitol by Trump supporters seeking to halt the certification of the 2020 presidential election results.
 A flag like that was carried by the rioters while they echoed Trump’s false claims of election fraud.